brightgao1/zkyShortcutsApp/README.md

-# zkyShortcutsApp
+Created with the zky programming language in BrightEditor, both written by me.
-A simple Windows shortcuts app written in the zky programming language.
-(178 KB .exe)
+Compiled with zkyCompiler, also written by me.